 Vermont's northernmost region presents the state's greatest contrasts.
-To the west, Burlington and its suburbs have grown so rapidly that rural wags now say that Burlington's greatest advantage is that it's "close to Vermont."
-The north country also harbors Vermont's tiny but charming capital, Montpelier, and its highest mountain, Mt.
+To the west, Burlington and its suburbs have grown so rapidly that rural wags now say that Burlington's main advantage is that it's "close to Vermont."
+The north country also contains Vermont's tiny capital, Montpelier, and its highest mountain, Mt.
 Mansfield, site of the famous Stowe and Smugglers’ Notch ski resorts.
 Northeast of Montpelier is a sparsely populated and heavily wooded territory, which former Senator George Aiken dubbed the "Northeast Kingdom"—the domain of loggers, farmers, and avid outdoors enthusiasts.